wbsg-uni-mannheim/ALMSER-GEN/README.md

 If you want to run any of the above strategies, please use the ALMSER-GB code located at: https://github.com/wbsg-uni-mannheim/ALMSER-GB.git

+# INSTALLATION OF REQUIRED PACKAGES:

+The project runs with Python 3.7.
+Please install the packages found in the requirements.txt file.

 # Functionalities ALMSER-GEN repo
 You can find the following functionalities in this repository:
 # 1. ALMSERgen code generator